Locations:

 And don’t mistake a toner for an astringent.
 Astringents are usually alcohol-based and used to control oil — but they can be harsh and dry out your skin.
 A toner gently refreshes your skin without stripping it of moisture.

-And toners help prep your skin for those products you’re putting on after — think serums, moisturizers, night creams, etc. The outer layer of your skin is a mixture of oils and proteins.
+• Hydrating your skin: The outer layer of your skin is a mixture of oils and proteins.
 When you wash your face, you’re removing any dirt and dead skin, which can cause the outer layer of your skin to feel dry.
+Thanks to its high-water content, toners can help hydrate your skin.
+Many toners contain additional ingredients like hyaluronic acid or glycerin that also increase your skin’s hydration.

 Advertisement

-“You can fit it into your routine based on how your skin is tolerating the product and what other products or moisturizers you use,” Dr. Vij suggests.
+“You can fit it into your routine based on how your skin is tolerating the product and what other products or moisturizers you use,” Dr. Wei suggests.
 “Some people only do their skin care routine once a day and don’t need to necessarily add a second step or a second component of their routine.”

 Advertisement